CPATA will be closed on Monday, May 22 for Victoria Day.

 • XL Specialty Insurance Company

-CPATA recently contracted Axxima, an independent risk/insurance management an actuarial consulting firm, to do an in-depth analysis of the five law-society insurance programs.
+CPATA contracted Axxima, an independent risk/insurance and actuarial consulting firm, to conduct an in-depth analysis of the five law society insurance program.
+Read the full report hereSince then, the Canadian Lawyers Insurance Association coverage has been extended to meet the College’s requirements.

 Law Society Insurance Programs that DO meet the College’s requirements: